jontom11/stubhub/README.md

 This app requires two servers running simultaneously.
 First will be for the client and second will be for the server.

-* Be sure to be in the root folder of Stubhub and Run `yarn start` on the command line
+* Be in the root folder of stubhub and Run `yarn start` on the command line
 * Open another terminal tab, cd into stubhub/server folder and run `yarn start`

 Step one will start the client on `localhost:3000` and download node_modules for the client.